-He is the final boss of the DLC and is considered probably in the top 3 hardest bosses in the series.
+He is the final boss of the DLC and is probably one of the top 3 hardest bosses in the series.
 While something of a demon in appearance when encountered by the player, Manus was in fact once human.

-The number of new weapons and armor sets
+New weapons and armor sets

-The new worlds and enemies
+New worlds and enemies

 There are a total of 7 new Bonfire locations that take you through a new world that is different from any place you have seen in the series before.

 Not only are there new worlds to explore, but there are also new enemies to fight and they all have different moves and weapons.
-Not counting the bosses, there are 7 new enemies that you will fight throughout the DLC and they are paired up with many you have fought before.
+Not counting the bosses, there are 7 new enemies that you will fight throughout the DLC, and they are paired up with many you have fought before.

 Is it worth your time?

 The challenging nature of the DLC makes the answer to this question very subjective.
 It is worth playing because it gives you something else that is different but still has the feeling that you ultimately love.
 If you want more of the Dark Souls experience, then you shouldn’t ignore this.

 Not to mention, the DLC is chock-full of memorable content.
 It comes with the remastered package so there is little point in skipping it.

 The DLC is a really good add-on to Dark Souls Remastered because of all the content it adds.
 It is just up to the player whether or not they want to take the time and play it.
 It is worth it for the bosses alo